-Carbon monoxide gas analysis is required in several industries and applications.
+Carbon monoxide gas analysis is required in many industries and applications.

 The off-gas stream that results from steel-making applications, such as EAFs, contains CO.
 Some metal heat treat applications utilize CO as a part of the carbon-containing atmosphere.
 The CO levels can be dynamically measured in these cases and is usually in the percent levels.
 Measuring CO in these applications may be important for energy balance, energy recovery, and maintaining product quality.